krishnamiiti29/IITI-SOC-quantum-algo/README.md

 Two-phase hybrid quantum pipeline for IITISoC 2026: Shor's algorithm (via Iterative Quantum Phase Estimation) factors a composite `N` into `(Width, Height)`, and a parity-constrained Grover search then hunts for a hidden `(x, y)` key on that `Width x Height` lattice using a fixed π/3 phase oracle.

-This README explains **every file** in the pipeline, in the order they actually run, including what each function does internally, what quirks/known bugs exist, and how the pieces connect.
+This README explains **every file** in the pipeline, in the order they actually run, including what each function does internally, and how the pieces connect.

 ---